What is Bitcoin? A Quick Outline

 It’s also recently been announced that PayPal will start offering the option to buy, sell and spend Bitcoin within its network.

 Bitcoin is a network of trust.
-A network that is decentralized with each device running the Bitcoin protocol.
+A network that is decentralized with each device running the protocol.

 It’s main application is money, which is controlled by no single entity but a money in which anyone can take part in.